-Why choose an International Board Certified Lactation Consultant?
+International Board Certified Lactation Consultant

 An important member of the perinatal health care team, an IBCLC is healthcare professional who specializes in the clinical management of lactation and is certified by the International Board of Lactation Consultant Examiners®.
 IBCLCs provide direct care to families, education and training to other professionals and volunteers and help guide policy.

-IBCLCs are the gold standard in lactation care.
 They are the only clinician whose sole focus is human lactation and infant feeding.
 An IBCLCs knowledge is very specialized and runs very deep.
+IBCLCs are the gold standard in lactation care!

 Nurses have a wide range of knowledge.
 Their knowledge of lactation and infant feeding can vary depending on their individual experience and training.
 Your nurse in the hospital will help you with getting started right after you give birth.
 Once home, the CLSC nurse can tell you if your baby is gaining enough weight and if you are having difficulty, she can help you with the first steps to improve things.
 If you are having a lot of difficulty, you may need the more specialized help that an IBCLC can offer.